brege/kometa-letterboxd/README.md

     └── dated.json
 ```

-To avoid poluting the Git history, the cache file will be made available on for annex at a later date.
+To avoid polluting the Git history, the cache file will be made available for annex at a later date.

 ### Repo Structure